comet-lab/fem-heat-simulator/README.md

 ## MEX Usage
 The mex file can be called in MATALB as long as it is on the MATLAB Path.
-Example usage can be found in the folder MexTesting/MexFileTest.m
+Example usage can be found in the folder MexTesting/MexFileTest.m.
+The mex file controls parellelization by setting the useAllCPUs variable.

 ``[TPredLayer,sensorTempsLayer] = MEX_Heat_Simulation(T0,fluenceRate,tissueSize',tFinal,
             deltaT,tissueProperties,BC,Flux,ambientTemp,sensorPositions,useAllCPUs,
             silentMode,layerInfo,Nn1d,createMatrices);``

+Alternatively, you can use the multi-step mex file which takes in a time series of inputs.
+This allows you to reduce the number of mex calls if you are simlating a multi-step process with changing inputs.

+``[TpredMulti,sensorTempsMulti] = MEX_Heat_Simulation_MultiStep(T0,tissueSize',...
+    tissueProperties,BC,flux,ambientTemp,sensorPositions,w0,time,...
+    laserPose,laserPower,useAllCPUs,...
+    silentMode,layerInfo,Nn1d,alpha);``

 # References